Greater Los Angeles: Commercial airports

 The primary airport serving the LA metro area is Los Angeles International Airport (LAX), one of the busiest airports in the United States.
 LAX is in southwestern Los Angeles, 16 mi from Downtown Los Angeles.
 LAX is the only airport to serve as a hub for all three U.S. legacy airlines —American, Delta and United.

 In addition to LAX, other airports, including Hollywood Burbank Airport, John Wayne Airport, Long Beach Airport, Ontario International Airport, and San Bernardino International Airport also serve the region.

 Bridges

-The Los Angeles metropolitan area has only one suspension bridge: Vincent Thomas Bridge in San Pedro, and one cable-stayed bridge: Gerald Desmond Bridge in Long Beach.
+The Los Angeles metropolitan area has only one suspension bridge: Vincent Thomas Bridge in San Pedro, and one cable-stayed bridge: Long Beach International Gateway in Long Beach.